aaronp/slicing-pie/readme.md

 TODO:
  * deploy the contract via Makefile ✅
+ * cli:
+   * 1. Add transfer, forceTransfer, removeMinter, and isAllowedMinter to the CLi
+   * 2. Create a Kind CLI w/ getAllFunds and mint functions
  * dapp: 🦕
    * 1. Set the contract address if there isn't already one in local storage ✅
    * 2. Allocate pie to a grunt ✅